Welcome to the Checklens GmbH website.

 We process your personal data

 - based on the consent you have given (Art.
-6 lit a GDPR), for example in connection with the cookie consent that can be activated and deactivated on the website.
+6 lit a GDPR), for example in connection with the newsletter entry form (double opt-in) or via sending in your application through our website;

 - on the basis of our overriding legitimate interest (Art.
 6 lit f GDPR) in making our information offering and internal and external communication in these matters efficient, as well as in improving our services and our website and ensuring its operation, security, optimisation and user-friendliness;